iceton/docker-ikev2-vpn-server/README.md

 ## Technical Details

-Container built with Debian 11, OpenSSL, strongSwan, published to https://hub.docker.com/r/icet/ikev2-vpn-server
+Container built with Debian 11, OpenSSL, strongSwan, published to https://hub.docker.com/r/icet/ikev2-vpn-server for amd64, arm64, arm/v7 architectures

 When the container is created, a shared secret is generated for authentication.
 No certificate, username, or password required.